 It doesn’t matter how much planning you do for your wedding day there is always one element that you can’t control and that is the weather.
 Although Heather and Steve’s wedding day started out with rain nobody was going to let it ruin the day!
 In fact, it brought the whole party even closer together!
 The overlooking Carrick Roads.
 Later in the day the sun even made an appearance so that everyone could get out and enjoy the incredible views!
-Heather and Steve, thank you so much or having me as your wedding photographer, I wish you both all the best for your future lives together!
+Heather and Steve, thank you so much for asking me to look after your Restronguet Barton Wedding Photography, I wish you both all the best for your future lives together!

 Here is their story……